As a Registered naturopath and nutritional therapist the first place I start with improving my clients’ health is with nutrition.

 To absorb nutrients it is important that you are in a “rest and digest” state.

-If you imagine yourself sitting the photo you will probably be feeling relaxed and at peace.
+If you imagine yourself sitting in this photograph you will probably be feeling relaxed and at peace.
 When you are in this state your stomach will be able to secrete hydrochloric acid, the pancreas can release pancreatic digestive juices and the all important liver release bile into the intestines.
 All these functions help metabolise nutrients, kill bad bacteria, release additional toxins found in food.
 In summary our mind, body and soul can be in balance

 Mindful Eating: Before you begin ask yourself these questions

-Where am I? (sittin/standing/ at a table/desk/sofa/car etc)
+Where am I? (sitting/standing/ at a table/desk/sofa/car etc)

 Are I hungry or am I eating out of habit?

 a) Look at your plate of food and become aware of your mouth.
 Are you salivating?